Madrid Spain Temple

 Total Floor Area:45,800 square feet

-The Madrid Spain Temple was the first temple built in Spain.
+The Madrid Spain Temple was the seventh temple built in Europe and the first built in Spain.

 The Madrid Spain Temple is part of a complex with a stake center and patron housing facility often referred to as the "Temple Square of Madrid."